My investment results

 Third quarter 2021

-The part of your pension that we have invested in the category 'business values' has achieved a negative return of -1.1% during these three months.
-This was mainly due to the lower result on investments in emerging market equities.
+The part of your pension that we have invested in the 'commercial securities' category has achieved a negative return of -1.1% over the past three months.
+This was mainly due to the weaker performance on investments in emerging market equities.
 Interest rates rose only slightly, so that this loss could not be made up for by the other two asset classes.
-The 'fixed income medium' portfolio achieved a positive return of 0.2%.
-The 'fixed income long' portfolio had a small negative return of -0.1%.
-The younger you are, the more of your retirement money we invest in the "business values" category.
+The 'medium income' portfolio achieved a positive return of 0.2%.
+The 'fixed income' portfolio had a small negative return of -0.1%.
+The younger you are, the more of your pension money we invest in the 'real assets' category.
 Investing in this category, which includes shares, is risky.
 If you are a little older, we prefer to take a little less risk with your pension.
 That is why we also invest in fixed income securities, such as government bonds.
 Are you 65 years or older?
 Then the return on your pension in these 3 months has been 0%.
-Are you under 65?
-Then your pension has achieved a negative return between -0.6% and -0.1%.
+Are you younger than 65?
+In that case, your pension will have achieved a negative return of between -0.6% and -0.1%.

 Second quarter 2021

-The part of your pension that we have invested in the category 'business values' has achieved a positive return of 5.4% during these three months.
+The part of your pension that we have invested in the 'commercial securities' category has achieved a positive return of 5.4% over the past three months.
 Investments in (listed) real estate contributed the most to this.
 The younger you are, the more of your retirement money we invest in this category.
 Investing in shares, for example, is risky.
 If you are a little older, we prefer to take a little less risk with your pension.
 That is why we also invest in fixed income securities, such as government bonds.
 This category achieved a negative return of 1% in the past quarter.
 Are you over 65 years old?
 Then the return on your pension over these 3 months has been -0.3%.
-Are you under 65?
-Then your pension has achieved a positive return between 0.4 and 4%.
+Are you younger than 65?
+Then your pension will have achieved a positive return of between 0.4 and 4%.

 First quarter 2021

-In the first quarter, the various asset classes achieved varying degrees of success.
+In the first quarter, the success of the various asset classes varied.
 Interest rates rose in the first quarter.
 As a result, the long-term fixed income asset class (government bonds) achieved a negative return.
 Shares did increase in value.
-This, together with the investments in real estate, resulted in a positive return on the business values in the portfolio.
+This, together with the investments in real estate, resulted in a positive return on the commercial assets in the portfolio.
 Are you under 58 years old?
-Then the total return was positive and your pension capital has therefore increased.
+In that case, the total return was positive and your pension capital has therefore increased.
 Are you over 58 years old?
-Then your pension capital decreased slightly last quarter.
+If so, your pension capital fell slightly last quarter.

 Fourth quarter 2020

-In the last quarter of 2020, the recovery of the stock market continued.
-This resulted in a positive return of 10.4% in the 'business values' portfolio of which shares are part.
+In the last quarter of 2020, the stock market's recovery continued.
+This resulted in a positive return of 10.4% in the 'commercial assets' portfolio, which includes equities.
 This positive return is reflected in the returns of the younger age groups.
-For example, your return if you are younger than 47 is 7.6%.
+For example, if you are younger than 47, your return is 7.6%.

-From the age of 57, more than 50% is invested in fixed income securities.
+From the age of 57, more than 50% is invested in fixed-income securities.
 These portfolios include bonds.
-They mainly benefited from a slightly lower interest rate.
+They mainly benefited from slightly falling interest rates.
 In addition, the result on corporate bonds was good.

 In total, all age groups ended this quarter with a positive return between 1.7% and 7.6%.